TomKo1987/Linux-Backup-Helper/README.md

 ## Package Installer Usage and Tips

 First you can select **System Files** in Package Installer.
 These files will be copied using `sudo`, for root privilege.
 If you have System Files selected, Package Installer will copy these first.
+This allows you to copy files such as 'pacman.conf' or 'smb.conf' to '/etc/'.

 Under **Installer Operations** you can specify how you would like to proceed.
 Each action is executed one after the other.
 Uncheck actions to disable them.